-Chapter Four examined the adjudicated juveniles who exited the juvenile justice system in FY 2016 with a Level 1 or Level 2 probation disposition or a Level 3 commitment to a YDC facility and focused on a comparison between the three groups.
-A statistical profile was provided and included personal characteristics and prior, current, and recidivist contacts with the juvenile justice and criminal justice systems.
+Chapter Four examined the adjudicated juveniles who exited the juvenile justice system in FY 2016 with a Level 1 or 2 probation disposition or a Level 3 commitment to a YDC facility and focused on a comparison between the three groups.
+A statistical profile was provided and included the personal characteristics and their prior, current, and recidivist contacts with the juvenile justice and criminal justice systems.
 Two points of time were examined for recidivism (i.e., juvenile complaint and/or adult arrest) - during juvenile justice involvement and during the two-year follow-up period, as well as an overall recidivism rate.

-As the seriousness of the juveniles' disposition imposed increased (i.e., from Level 1 probation to Level 2 probation to Level 3 commitment), the percentage of males, black juveniles, and older juveniles increased.
-These personal characteristics (e.g., gender, race) were also linked to higher recidivism rates for the Level 3 commitment group compared to both probation groups during the two-year follow-up.
-Recidivism rates for all three groups were the highest at age 12-13.
+As the severity of the juveniles' disposition imposed increased (i.e., Level 1 probation [least restrictive] to Level 2 probation to Level 3 commitment [most restrictive]), the percentage of males, black juveniles, and older juveniles increased.
+These personal characteristics (i.e., gender, race) were also linked to higher recidivism rates for the Level 3 commitment group compared to both probation groups during the two-year follow-up.
+Recidivism rates were the highest at age 12-13 for all three groups.

 Three measures were used to examine prior contacts with the juvenile justice system - prior complaints, adjudications, and confinement (i.e., detention admission and/or YDC commitment).
-As the seriousness of the juveniles' disposition increased, prior contact with the juvenile justice system for all three measures increased.
-Prior contacts with the juvenile justice system were also linked to higher recidivism rates for all three groups during the two-year follow-up.
+As the severity of the juveniles' disposition increased, prior contact with the juvenile justice system for all three measures increased.
+Prior contacts with the juvenile justice system were also linked to higher recidivism rates during the two-year follow-up for all three groups.

 Most adjudicated juveniles (81%) had a misdemeanor as their most serious adjudicated offense, with the Level 3 commitment group having the highest percentage with a felony offense (77%).
-Of those juveniles adjudicated of a Violent offense, all were in the Level 2 probation or Level 3 commitment groups.
+Of those juveniles adjudicated of a Violent offense, all were in Level 2 probation or Level 3 commitment groups.

 While all three groups committed person and property offenses, juveniles in the Level 2 probation and Level 3 commitment groups committed more of these types of offenses than juveniles with a Level 1 probation disposition.
-Generally, juveniles with the less serious offenses (based on offense type and offense classification) had higher recidivism rates during the two-year follow-up.
+Generally, juveniles with the less serious offenses (based on offense type and offense classification) had higher recidivism rates for all three groups during the two-year follow-up.

-As the seriousness of the disposition increased, the percentage of juveniles assessed in the higher risk levels increased and juveniles' needs increased.
-An incremental increase in recidivism rates during the two-year follow-up was found for all groups by risk level and needs level (from lowest to highest).
+As the severity of the disposition increased, the percentage of juveniles assessed in the higher risk levels increased and juveniles' needs increased.
+An incremental increase in recidivism rates during the two-year follow-up by risk level and needs level (from lowest to highest) were found for all three groups.

-Data about the length of involvement, detention admission, and YDC entry and commitment types were available and provided more insight into findings for adjudicated juveniles.
+Data about the length of involvement, detention admission, and YDC entry and commitment types were available and provided more insight into the adjudicated juveniles.
 The Level 2 probation group spent the longest time in the juvenile justice system (an average of 14 months), followed by the Level 3 commitment group (13 months) and the Level 1 probation group (12 months).
 No clear recidivism pattern emerged by length of juvenile justice involvement during the two-year follow-up for the three groups.
-Juveniles with a Level 2 probation disposition had higher detention admission rates compared to juveniles with a Level 1 probation disposition.
+Juveniles with a Level 2 probation disposition had higher detention admission rates compared to those juveniles with a Level 1 probation disposition.
 In addition, juveniles with a detention admission during their supervision period had higher recidivism rates during the two-year follow-up.
-Most Level 3 commitment juveniles entered a YDC as their first (i.e., new) commitment (85%) due equally to a new crime (43%) or a violation of their probation (44%).
+Most Level 3 commitment juveniles entered a YDC as their first commitment (85%) due equally to a new crime (43%) or a violation of their probation (44%).